sorobcyrus/Game/README.md

 # Game
- OLTP side of Data warehouse system.
+ OLTP side of Data warehouse system. <br />

  ### This is the first part of a two part system
- 1- OLTP: This is the OLTP side.
+ 1- OLTP: This is the OLTP side. <br />
- 2- DW: Data Warehouse side is under GameDW repository
+ 2- DW: Data Warehouse side is under GameDW repository. <br />

 ## Manual Installation
-1- Create a "Game" database.
+1- Create a "Game" database. <br />
-2- Run the script in "Schema" Folder.
+2- Run the script in "Schema" Folder. <br />
-3- Run all the scripts in "SP" folder, and ignore the warnings (missing objects).
+3- Run all the scripts in "SP" folder, and ignore the warnings (missing objects). <br />
-4- Run the script in "RebuildTables" Folder.
+4- Run the script in "RebuildTables" Folder. <br />
-5- Run Script in "Populatedtables" Folder.
+5- Run Script in "Populatedtables" Folder. <br />
-6- Run Script in "Views" Folder.
+6- Run Script in "Views" Folder. <br />
-7- In the stored procedure "EXEC Game.CreateFKs".
+7- In the stored procedure "EXEC Game.CreateFKs". <br />
-8- Run the script below to add a couple of order to your order table:
+8- Run the script below to add a couple of order to your order table: <br />

 EXEC game.InsertOrder @GameID = 101,
                 	@RetailerID = 101,